 You might want to go to a European Economic Area (EEA) country or to Switzerland to get medical treatment.
 This could be because you’re waiting too long for an operation (or other treatment) in the UK and you could have it done sooner abroad.

 It will be your responsibility to arrange the treatment.
 But talk through your plans with your doctor first.
 They can direct you to your Clinical Commissioning Group (CCG).
 The CCG can explain your funding options and which one would suit you best.

-There are two options for NHS funding: the S2 form and the EU Directive on cross border healthcare (Article 56).
+There are two options for NHS funding: the S2 route and the EU directive route on cross border healthcare (Article 56).

-This replaces the old E112 form.
-It lets you have treatment in any EEA country under the same conditions of care and payment as that country’s residents.
+The S2 route lets you have treatment in another European Economic Area (EEA country) or Switzerland under the same conditions of care and payment as that country’s residents.

-You’ll need a letter from your NHS consultant confirming that you need the treatment and stating why you should receive it in the other country.
+- you have a letter from your NHS doctor confirming that you need the treatment and stating why you should receive it in the other country

 There’s no guarantee that you will get funding.
 Always check this first with your Clinical Commissioning Group (CCG).
 You will usually need to pay the treatment costs upfront.